hyan36/fdr/Readme.md

-Introduction
+# Introduction

 The puzzle requires us to find the coin with different weight.
 In this example, we are going to use a list to represent a pile of coins, the element of the list is the weight of the coins.
 For example, given a list of coin \[1,1,2,1,1\], the coin weighs 2 is the fake coin.

-Firstly, we will need to import required libraries
+Firstly, we will need to import required libraries.

 ``` {.haskell .literate}
 import Data.List